lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This document describes the Internet X.509 Public Key Infrastructure (PKI) Certificate Management Protocol (CMP).
 Protocol messages are defined for certificate creation and management.
-The term "certificate" in this document refers to an X.509v3 Certificate as defined in {{RFC5280}}.
+The term "certificate" in this document refers to an X.509v3 certificate as defined in {{RFC5280}}.

+The updates maintain backward compatibility with CMP version 2 wherever possible.
+Updates to CMP version 2 are improving crypto agility, extending the polling mechanism, adding new general message types, and adding extended key usages to identify special CMP server authorizations.
+CMP version 3 is introduced for changes to the ASN.1 syntax, which are support of EnvelopedData, certConf with hashAlg, POPOPrivKey with agreeMAC, and RootCaKeyUpdateContent in ckuann messages.

 ## Changes Made by RFC 4210
 {: id="sect-1.1"}